jkingportfolio/CI_PP2_Connect4/README.md

 ### Frameworks and Tools
 - Balsamiq - Used to create wireframes.
 - Git - Used for version control.
-- Github - Used to deploy the projects code.
+- GitHub - Used to deploy the projects code.
 - Gitpod - Used to develop and test code.
 - Bootstrap v5.0 - Used for the Responsive Nav Bar.
 - Google Fonts - Used for the fonts on the site.